pieroci/pieroci.github.io/content/posts/openapi-compiletime-net9.md

 ## 🧩 Conclusion

-There’s much more to explore — we could dive into managing APIM policies or advanced security validation.
+There is much more to explore — we could dive into managing APIM policies or advanced security validation.
 But the purpose of this article was to showcase how this **new .NET 9 feature simplifies OpenAPI handling in DevOps workflows** .

 *Why only now?*
 Microsoft's timing for introducing compile-time OpenAPI generation likely reflects both technical complexity and market readiness.
 Historically, Microsoft prioritizes stability and gradual innovation, especially in enterprise contexts.
 Additionally, the increased maturity of DevOps practices, community feedback, and widespread adoption of standardized API governance models (like ApiOps) probably contributed to the timing.
 Thus, even though this feature might seem late, it aligns well with the broader industry's readiness to embrace such changes.